-Chilean Police Raid Offices of Catholic Church In Sex Abuse Scandal
+Chilean Police Raid Offices Of Catholic Church In Sex Abuse Scandal

 Police in Chile raided the offices of the Catholic church in two cities Wednesday, seizing documents related to a sex abuse scandal that has led to the resignation of three bishops and bruised the Vatican's reputation in South America.